 While I studied my Honours degree I decided to also start working in the field and got a job at a locally owned and operated sports company called SMAI as a Graphic Designer and Digital Content Creator.
 I started work thinking that I was just going to do a little bit of design on the side for a company while studying, not really knowing that they were actually an International sports brand with a huge customer base.
 I rapidly grew into the role, learning all the intricacies of designing for a company.
 I left SMAI at the end of my two years of Honours, they were sad to see me go but ecstatic with all the creative stuff I had produced for them.

-I am now onto the next chapter of my life; seeking a new city to call home, new communities to be a part of, and new experiences to learn from.
+I am now onto the next chapter of my life; seeking new projects to work on, new communities to be a part of, and new experiences to learn from.